-The VCCC coordinates a regular program of lectures and workshops to support the professional development of staff across our 10-partner alliance and to share the latest news, evidence and ideas in cancer care and research with the cancer workforce throughout Victoria.
+The VCCC coordinates a regular program of lectures, workshops and internships to support the professional development of the cancer workforce and to share the latest news, evidence and ideas in cancer care and research.

-This popular, free lecture series attracts local and international experts from across the spectrum of cancer research and is held every Monday on the VCCC's Level 7, or you can register to watch the webinar via the event page.
+This popular, free lecture series open to all attracts local and international experts from across the spectrum of cancer research and clinical care, and is held every Monday, VCCC Level 7, or you can register to watch the webinar from wherever you are.

 Knowledge Translation for Researchers - Clinical Research Workshop

 Gain skills and strategies for effectively communicating research to a range of audiences and end-users.
 This one-day intensive workshop offers practical tools for embedding a plan for impact across all research stages, using a knowledge transfer framework approach.